$3,100,000Pressure sore death

 Factors Affecting Compensation Amounts

-The compensation awarded in bedsore cases can vary widely depending on several critical factors.
+The compensation awarded in bedsore cases can vary widely depending on several critical factors, including the extent of the pressure ulcers.
 Each case is unique, and the specific circumstances surrounding the injury will influence the final compensation awarded.
 Below are some of the critical factors that affect compensation amounts in nursing home bedsore lawsuits:

 Severity of the Injury